Julia-Park/contacts_manager/README.md

 # Features and Requirements:
 - Should use Handlebars for templating

-**Add contact:**
-- Add contact button on home page
-- Display a Create Contact form with Full name, Email address, Telephone number, as well as a Submit and Cancel (closes/hides the form) button
-  - Validation:
-    - Name (must not be blank)
-    - Email (must not be blank, must be valid)
-    - Phone (must not be blank)

 **Display contacts:**
 - Display all contacts on the home page
   - Each contact has Name, Phone Number, Email